What is feline injection site sarcoma?

 - Introduction of the FeLV vaccine.

-- Pennsylvania made the rabies compulsory in 1987.
+- Pennsylvania made rabies vaccination compulsory in 1987.

 - In 1987 the rabies vaccine became compulsory in Pennsylvania.